lowcodeunit/public-web-blog/docs/getting-started/connecting-first-device.md

 # Connecting First Device

-In the previous guides, we worked through our emulated data and saw the dashboard in action.
+In the previous guide, we worked through our emulated data and saw the dashboard in action.
 Now its time to connect a custom device and see its data flowing through the system.

 ## Enroll a Device